Future Streets | Field Notes from Workshop 1

 On the evening of 24th March, nearly 50 people from across Oxfordshire joined us online for the first Future Streets workshop.
 56 people had registered.
 48 were with us at peak.
-By the end, 43 were still in the room.
 Oxford city was well represented, with people joining from East Oxford, Cowley, Blackbird Leys, North Oxford and Iffley.
 Beyond the city, participants came from Abingdon, Thame, Wallingford, Witney, Bicester, Wantage, Chipping Norton, and a handful of villages across the county.
 For a two-hour online evening session, we'll take that as a win!

 Who was in the room, and who wasn't?

 Of those who responded to our demographic questions, 100% were white, 94% were homeowners, 78% had regular access to a car, and nobody aged 18-30 was present - "not at all representative" appeared in the chat as people saw the results come in.
-Walking was the most common way people get around, which reflects the active travel leaning of the room, but driving was the second highest mode, with 66% respondents travelling by car as a driver, followed by cycling and train, then bus.
+Walking was the most common way people get around, which reflects the active travel leaning of the room (and the fact that many work from home), but driving was the second highest mode, with 66% respondents travelling by car as a driver, followed by cycling and train, then bus.
+On gender, the room was reasonably balanced: 18 women, 11 men, and 1 non-binary participant.
+16% identified as disabled or as having a long-term health condition that affects their daily life, not far off the national average.

 We've taken four actions since Tuesday:

 1. We’ve decided to run at least one in-person version of Workshop 1 targeted specifically at communities underrepresented on the 24th.
-One is booked and in the diary for Monday 13th April and the insights here will be integrated into the current baseline.
+One is booked and in the diary for Monday 13th April and the insights here will be integrated into data and insights.

 2. Our outreach for Workshop 2 has specifically targeted and prioritised young people and we have confirmed under-18 participation from outside of Oxford